flosskosova/foss4g-2023/content/tutorials/venueless.md

 **Do not share this email or the related link with anyone or you may be blocked from the event.**

-If you can't find the email with your order, you can request a copy of the email on the following url: https://registration.2021.foss4g.org/OSGeo/FOSS4G/resend/ You must use the same email you used to register.
+If you can't find the email with your order, you can request a copy of the email on the following url: https://registration.2021.foss4g.org/OSGeo/FOSS4G/resend/.
+Remember to use the same email you used to register.

 ### Profile